snake091621-stack/creeper-in-python-/README.md

 creeper in python

-This program will draw a Minecraft heart for you.
+This program will draw a creeper for you.

 <img width="279" height="272" alt="creeper" src="https://github.com/user-attachments/assets/eb4e5c5c-951c-4129-b882-4572f7824f03" />